JohanCarrillo/E-COMMERCE-API/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This is an API for an E-commerce site I built as part of the BeeSoftLabs bootcamp.
+This is an API for an E-commerce site.
 It has implemented products and users that can be stored in a database, and also an authentication and authorization system (using jsonwebtoken and predefined roles).

 ### Built With
 This project was built using the following technologies